THE DOCTORAL PROGRAM IN PHILOSOPHY

 Students are required to take 11 program units of Philosophy.
 The following will count as program units:

 - Satisfactory completion of an ordinary graduate-level course in the Department of Philosophy.
-(Minimum: 6 such units; the graduate pro-seminar shall count as 2 units.
+(Minimum: 6 such units.)

 - Satisfactory completion of Philosophy 596 (Reading Course), or Philosophy 598 (Independent Literature Survey).
 (Maximum: 1 unit.)